 The word amortization is derived from the French “amortir”, which can be translated as “to redeem”.
-According to digopaul, the term amortization with the same content is also common.
+The term amortization with the same content is also common.
 In principle, there are different meanings for the term amortization – the most important thing is the context in which it is used.
 Because the term is used in economics as well as in law and in the field of energy technology.

 - Even within economics, the term amortization has different meanings, whereby it basically denotes a return flow of investment capital.